manasa-26/Fine-tuning-LLama2-for-text-generation/README.md

 **Overview**

-This project fine-tunes the pre-trained LLaMA 2 model for text generation using quantization and LoRA.
-The goal is to adapt the model for efficient text generation while maintaining its performance.
+This project fine-tunes the pre-trained LLaMA 2 model for text generation using LoRA.
+The goal is to adapt the model for efficient text generation while maintaining its performace.
-Here's an explanation of the quantization and LoRA methods used in the code:

 **LoRA (Low-Rank Adaptation)**